 It used to be possible to retrieve deleted iMessage from iCloud.com, but now that isn’t the case.
 There are only two options for getting your deleted iMessages back: recover a recent backup or use third-party data recovery software.

 If you make regular backups to iCloud or iTunes, you can restore one of them to get your old iMessages back.
 Of course, anything you received between the time you last backed up and the time you recover it won’t return with your backup.

 Alternatively, third-party developers make data-recovery apps to recover iMessages from your backup.
 We can’t recommend any, since we haven’t used them, but there are lots of reviews and comparisons online.

-We hope this post taught you all there is to know about iMessage, what it is and how it’s different to normal text messages.
+We hope this post taught you all there is to know about iMessage, what it is, and how it’s different from normal text messages.